Drive sales on autopilot with ecommerce-focused features

 There are two types of open rates: unique and total.

-Unique open rate indicates the percentage of unique recipients who’ve opened your email once it landed in their inbox.
+The unique open rate indicates the percentage of unique recipients who have opened your email once it landed in their inbox.

-While open rate sets the ground for email marketing campaign success, it is not the only metric you must measure.
+While open rate sets the ground for email marketing campaign success, it’s not the only metric you must measure.
 Response, bounce, conversion, unsubscribe, and click-through rates are other email marketing metrics used in measuring campaign success.

 Industry benchmarks for email open rates